top of page

 • “Directors don’t pay tax on this – here’s the loophole!”

 These posts are designed for attention, not accuracy.
 While they may contain a grain of truth, they often ignore the wider tax rules that make the “hack” either misleading, incomplete, or outright wrong.
-These posts generate clicks but they rarely explain the full UK tax position.
+These posts generate clicks but rarely explain the full UK tax position.

 At RGA Accountants LTD, we regularly speak to business owners who have followed online advice only to discover unexpected tax bills, penalties, or compliance issues later.
+Let’s break down why clickbait tax content is risky and what you should be doing instead.

 Why Social Media Tax Advice Is Risky for UK Limited Company Directors

 Most viral tax posts focus on one rule while ignoring several others that apply at the same time.
+UK tax legislation involves:

 • Corporation Tax